Markets

 Register for a free demo and refine your trading strategies.

-The following list presents the Weakest Currency in Asia with their current exchange rates against the US dollar starting from the lowest value to the highest.
+The following list presents the Weakest Currencies in Asia against the US dollar, listed from the lowest value to the highest as of 7 November 2025.

 Rank